Frequently asked questions

 conda config --set changeps1 true

 You may find that the pods hosting your environment get full over time, prompting you to clear them out.
-To delete old builds of your environment on conda-store, click the "delete" button in the conda-store UI.
+As an admin, you can delete environments completely (including all builds of the environment) in the conda-store UI.
+Go to the environment, click Edit

 How do I use preemptible and spot instances on Nebari?

 A preemptible or spot VM is an instance that you can create and run at a much lower price than normal instances.
-Azure and Google Cloud platform use the term preemptible, while AWS uses the term spot, and Digital Ocean doesn't support these types of instances.
+Azure and Google Cloud platform use the term preemptible, while AWS uses the term spot.
 However, the cloud provider might stop these instances if it requires access to those resources for other tasks.
 Preemptible instances are excess Cloud Provider's capacity, so their availability varies with usage.

 Usage